Frequently Asked Questions

 As for the low battery capacity, the reason behind it is similar to the one I have discussed in the earlier section.
 In fact, as the name says for itself, this packed-down design is truly the beauty of this series.

-If you’ve read the post so far, you probably have a general idea about charging times based off of drone size alone.
+If you’ve read the post so far, you probably have a general idea about charging times based on drone size alone.
 You’ll find the information on the DJI FPV’s charging times to support that idea.
-Take a look.

 The DJI FPV battery takes a total of 50 minutes to fully charge itself.
 It can be easily charged using the standard charger for a single battery.
 If you have multiple batteries, you can also invest in a DJI FPV Charging Hub.
 Do note that these chargers are specific only to a particular model.